 |2 years master program||120 ECTS credit points|

 For example, if you completed 4 years of bachelor’s in your country then generally your 4 years bachelor’s degree will be equivalent to (4 x 60) 240 ECTS credit points.
-If you want to take admission to TU Berlin and their admission requirement is 180 ECTS credit points then you are eligible because you already have 240 ECTS credit points.
+If you desire to take admission to Technical University Berlin and their admission requirement is 180 ECTS credit points, you are eligible because you already have 240 ECTS credit points.

-Secondly, if TU Berlin divides the admission requirements into different modules and they demand 60 ECTS credit points for the mathematics module and 10 ECTS credit points for the economics module then you can calculate ECTS credit points for each module by following this method.
+Secondly, suppose TU Berlin distributes the admission requirements into different modules and demands 60 ECTS credit points for the mathematics module and 10 ECTS credit points for the economics module.
+In that case, you can calculate ECTS credit points for each module by using this method.

-So use this formula to calculate exact ECTS credits points.
+So utilize this main formula to calculate specific ECTS credits points.

-Lecture hours per week * No. of weeks per semester +
+Lecture hours per week x Number of weeks per semester +

-Self study hours per week * No. of weeks per semester = Grand total / 30 hrs
+Self study hours per week x Number of weeks per semester = Grand total / 30 hrs

-We can use an example for better understanding.
-Suppose George wants to calculate ECTS credit point for one subject ‘Marketing’.
+We can relate an example for a better conclusion.
+Suppose George wants to calculate the ECTS credit point for one subject ‘Marketing’.
 According to his university rules, a typical 3 credit hour marketing course is delivered in 48 teaching hours that include lectures, examinations, assignments, seminars, and research projects.